Days 6,7 & 8 – Canterbury, Kent

 A surprisingly interesting place to visit was St Martin’s Church which, they say, is the oldest church in the English-speaking world…

-For those who don’t know Mary Tourtel is the artist and writer who created Rupert Bear.
+… Mary Tourtel was the artist and writer who created Rupert Bear!

-The best part of the visit to Canterbury, although a close second was our winning a charity quiz for Sri Lankan Orphans during day 8 (well done Team Oblivion), was our night at the Spiegeltent Salon Perdu.
-We arrived in Canterbury during it’s Annual International Arts Festival and took the opportunity to see the Red Stripe Band perform in the tent which is a highly decorated (lots of mirrors) travelling dance tent which originated in Belgium some time in the 1920’s.
+The best part of the visit to Canterbury (although a close second was our winning a charity quiz for Sri Lankan Orphans during day 8 – well done Team Oblivion) was our night at the Spiegeltent Salon Perdu.
+We arrived in Canterbury during the city’s Annual International Arts Festival and took the opportunity to see the Red Stripe Band perform in the tent which is a highly decorated (lots of mirrors) travelling dance tent which originated in Belgium some time in the 1920’s.
 It’s been everywhere.
 It was a great venue for the Red Stripe Band who play a wide variety of Boogie, Swing and Rock & Roll and encourage dancing on the dance floor, in the aisles and even behind the bar – they were probably the most fun band I have ever seen/heard.
 Particularly entertaining was a musical trilogy of It’s Alright Mama, The Benny Hill (Chase) Music and Lily Allen’s It’s Not Fair.

 The Channel Tunnel and mainland Europe beckons…